Travelling Sumatra: Everything You Need to Know (Insider’s Travel Guide and Tips)

 This island is also rich in natural treasures, it’s famous for its high-quality coffee, and a slew of agricultural products like rubber, tea, tobacco, palm oil (ugh) and more.
 There’s also petrol, gas, coal, gold, silver and other goodies to be had.

-Officially, wet season is from October to April, so naturally, dry season is from May to September.
+Officially, the wet season is from October to April, so naturally, dry season is from May to September.

-To get a little more accurate, in the north you can typically expect the most rain between October to January, and in the south, November to February.
+To get a little more accurate, in the north, you can typically expect the most rain between October to January, and in the south, November to February.

 The average temperature throughout the year is 28 degrees Celsius (82.4 F)